coffeebank/coffee-maubot/urlpreview/README.md

 <br />

 - Due to the length of some embeds, line-breaks are stripped from any `og:description` tags.
-- Image width is hardcoded at `max_image_embed` px wide.
+- Image width relies on `og:image:width` provided by websites, and falls back to `max_image_embed` px wide.
 There may be an option in the future to install a dependency that'll parse image height.

+### Known Bugs

+- YouTube doesn't put line breaks in their `og:description`, which may lead to improperly parsed links in your Matrix client.